Crawford Creek Regional Park.

 ___________

 We don't design a new system without diagnosing what failed in the existing one.
-Purpose-Ecosystem™ Design requires Marketing Triage™ as the prerequisite engagement.
+Purpose-Ecosystem™ Design requires Triage™ as the prerequisite engagement.
 This isn't a gatekeeping policy.
 It's the reason the designs work.
 Designing without a diagnosis produces beautiful dysfunction.

 A purpose-ecosystem isn't a marketing tool.
 It's an organizational asset, one that generates commitment, builds community, and often outlasts any individual campaign, product, or leadership team that created it.

 When the forest is still protected 35 years later, when the festival partnership is still generating revenue after 25 years, when the engineers are still there — that's not the result of a campaign.
-That's the result of a system designed for both sides to win.

 Investment is scoped based on organizational complexity and the number of touchpoints involved.
 Discussed after Triage.